Singapore's megachurches move to export lucrative religion

 But allegations of corruption have accompanied success.

-Kong and the others deny the charges.
-Kong's wife is not on trial and has resumed her executive duties at the church.
+Ho and the others deny the charges.
+Ho's wife is not on trial and has resumed her executive duties at the church.

 PROSPERITY GOSPEL